AhmedNaglah/digital_slide_archive/devops/dsa/README.rst

 ========================================
-Digital Slide Archive via Docker Compose
+PathoGenerativeAI via Docker Compose
 ========================================

-This directory contains a complete docker-compose set up for the Digital Slide Archive.
+This directory contains a complete docker-compose set up for the PathoGenerativeAI.

 Edit the docker-compose.yml file (or add a docker-compose override file) to add mount points for additional data or for exposing additional ports.